uchange/ulangel/README.md

 ## Background
 Ulangel is a python library for NLP text classification.
 The idea comes from the article of Jeremy Howard et al. "Universal Language Model Fine-tuning for Text Classification" https://arxiv.org/pdf/1801.06146.pdf.
 The original codes are from the fastai library (https://github.com/fastai/course-v3).
 We use its NLP part as a source of reference and modify some codes to adapt to our use case.
 The name `ulangel` comes from `u`niversal `lang`uage mod`el`.
 It also means the fruit of the research department of company U (a french parisian startup), so called `l'ange de U` (the angel of U).
 U aimes to describe the ecosystem established by corporates as well as startups by our product `Motherbase`.
 In Motherbase, we have a large quantity of texts concerning company descriptions, communications where we apply this library `ulangel` to do the Natural Language Processing.

 This is a LSTM based neuron network.
 To classify the text, we train at first a language model and then fine-tune it into a classifier.
-In this library you will find all structures needed to pack data, to construct your lstm with dropouts, and some evaluation fuctions, optimizers to train your neuron network.
+In this library you will find all structures needed to process texts, to pack data, to construct your lstm with dropouts, and some evaluation fuctions, optimizers to train your neuron network.

 ## Install